trueos/trueos-docs/trueos-handbook/helpsupport.rst

 While in the installer, read this log to see what went wrong.
 Click the black :guilabel:`Emergency Shell and Utilities` icon, then select :guilabel:`shell` from the :guilabel:`|trueos| Utility Menu`.
-Read the log by typing :command:`more /tmp/.SysInstall.log`.
+Read the log by typing :samp:`more /tmp/.SysInstall.log`.

-If the error can not be fixed or believe an installation bug exists, send the log saved on the USB stick using the instructions in :ref:`Report a Bug`.
+If the error can not be fixed or you believe an installation bug exists, include the log saved on the USB stick in your bug report by following the instructions in :ref:`Report a Bug`.

 If the installer does not arrive at the initial GUI installer screen, try unplugging as many devices as possible, such as webcams, scanners, printers, USB mice and keyboards.
 If this solves the problem, plug in one piece of hardware at a time, then reboot.
-This will help pinpoint which device is causing the problem.
+This helps pinpoint which device is causing the problem.

 Additionally, you may need to enable **EFI** in Virtualbox by navigating :menuselection:`Settings --> System --> Motherboard` and checking